vizzuhq/ipyvizzu-story/CONTRIBUTING.md

 The ipyvizzu-story project is tested with `unittest` testing framework.

-Run the `test` make target to install ipyvizzu-story into your virtual environmnt and run the tests.
+Run the `test` make target to install ipyvizzu-story into your virtual environment and run the tests.

 ```sh
 make test